 Wednesday: Indexes were basically flat after a small test lower on the day.
 The technology and large-cap stocks are in the leadership role and if this is to continue the breadth needs to widen.
 Watching how the relief bounce unfolds… maybe a relief bounce and some selling?
 Maybe the start of the year-end rally?
 Maybe speculation around the Fed?
 Maybe a bond rally?
 Whatever the rationale, the fact remains to follow the charts and manage the risk while waiting for the facts to confirm the belief over time.
 There is no lack of issues on the table with each taking their respective turn in the spotlight.
 There is a lack of leadership overall although tech made a good move along with consumer discretionary the last seven trading days… Economic data is confirming the ugly outlook.
 I would expect the data to remain negative with the only real caveat being how negative it will be.
 We have put money to work short term based on the technical moves and we continue to manage risk and take what the markets give.
 Remember all upside moves at this point are relief rallies and we will treat them as such until they validate otherwise.
 Watching XLK, QQQ, SOXX, IGV as opportunities and leaders.

 Decide what you’re doing before the market opens based on your beliefs.
 Entry.
 Exit.
 Target.
 Define the risk of the position.
 Nothing more… Nothing less.

 “Vision without action is a daydream… Action without vision is a nightmare.”
 Japanese proverb

-The goal of these notes is to allow you, the investor, to learn how to see the market development as the progression through the sector develop based on news, speculation, and data.
-Data drives long-term results and develops trends… speculation and news are short-term drivers and offer higher risk trading opportunities.
+The goal of these notes is to allow you, the investor, to learn how to see the market development as the progression through the sector develops based on news, speculation, and data.
+Data drives long-term results and develops trends… speculation and news are short-term drivers and offer higher-risk trading opportunities.
 Through the use of both technical and fundamental data, we can have greater confidence in our trading strategies with a disciplined approach to investing and managing the risk of our money.